algolia/hn-search/README.md

 HN Search powered by Algolia
 ==================

-This is the Rails 4 application providing [HN Search](http://hn.algolia.com).
-It's mainly based on [angular.js](https://github.com/angular/angular.js), [algoliasearch-rails](https://github.com/algolia/algoliasearch-rails) and uses [wkhtmltoimage](https://code.google.com/p/wkhtmltopdf/) to crawl+render thumbnails.
+This is the Rails 5 application providing [HN Search](http://hn.algolia.com).
+It's leveraging [react](https://reactjs.org) on the frontend, [algoliasearch-rails](https://github.com/algolia/algoliasearch-rails) for the search and uses [wkhtmltoimage](https://code.google.com/p/wkhtmltopdf/) to crawl+render thumbnails.

 Development/Contributions
 -------------